sunil-k01/Capstone-projects/README.md

 - 🎥 **Videos:** Witness the magic behind the chosen five questions.
 - 📜 **ProjectDetails:** Secrets revealed about the challenge, evaluation criteria, and project description.

-## 🚧 Under Construction

-Our journey doesn't end here!
-This repository is a living testament to my continuous evolution.
-Stay tuned as I unveil more projects from the AlmaBetter Full Stack Data Science course, each a unique chapter in this CodeStorm Odyssey.

-Feel the magic, embrace the challenge, and let the CodeStorm Odyssey unfold!

 **May your code be bug-free and your videos enchanting!** ✨